AICC/CMI-5_Spec_Current/cmi5_runtime.md

 }
 ```
 ##11.1  languagePreference
-This must be a comma-separated list of RFC 5646 Language Tags as indicated in the xAPI specification (section 5.2).
-In the list, languages must be specified in order of user preference.
+This MUST be a comma-separated list of RFC 5646 Language Tags as indicated in the xAPI specification (section 5.2).
+In the list, languages MUST be specified in order of user preference.
 In the example below, the user's first preference for language is en-US.
 The user's second preference for language is fr-FR and the third preference is fr-BE.

 ```javascript
 {